101942jlo/docforge-app/README.md

 I will be learning the following topics and technologies:
 - Networking: Vpn, Linux Servers, DNS/DNSS
 - Databases: MongoDB
-- Managing sessions, Authentication: JWT (json web token)
+- Managing sessions, Authentication: JWT (JSON web token)
 - Containerization: Docker
 - QR-Code technology: Did you know that a QR code can store